NicholasARossi/NicholasARossi.github.io/_posts/2017-04-04-Cross Correlation.md

 </a>﻿
 </center>

 In the chart above we see the trajectories of the presidential wins (diamonds) versus the democratic advantage in the house (dots).
 It seems like a qualitative first glance reveals that way politics is done has changed.
 For instance, in the past (1800's, 1900's) one party at a time dominated the presidency and the house at the same time.
 However, it seems more recently there are these competing oscillations.
-To investigate for yourself, play with the interactive version of the same chart below (this time with senate data added).
+To investigate for yourself, play with the interactive version of the same chart below (this time with senate data added ; looks better on desktop).

 <!-- <iframe width="1200" height="600" frameborder="0" scrolling="no" src="//plot.ly/~divergent.data/2.embed"></iframe> -->